5 Best Paint Sprayers for Cabinets (That Make You Look Like a Pro)

 The Tech: Stationary HVLP (Turbine sits on the floor, gun in hand).

 Why It Wins: Precision.
 Because the heavy motor is on the floor, the gun is ultra-lightweight, reducing arm fatigue.
-It produces extremely low overspray.
+It produces extremely low overspray compared to airless models.

-The NestAlpha Take: Perfect for intricate cabinet doors with lots of detail work or routing.
+The NestAlpha Take: Perfect for intricate cabinet doors with lots of detail work, routing, or glass panes that need careful taping.

 Why It Wins: 360-degree spraying.
-It uses disposable "FlexLiner" bags inside the cup, allowing you to spray upside down or sideways without the gun sputtering.
+It uses disposable "FlexLiner" bags inside the cup, allowing you to spray upside down or sideways (great for inside cabinet boxes) without the gun sputtering.

 Buying the best paint sprayer for kitchen cabinets is only step one.
 Here is how to use it without ruining your floors:

-Strain Your Paint: Even new paint has tiny clumps.
+Strain Your Paint (Crucial): Even new paint has tiny dried clumps.
 Always pour your paint through a mesh strainer into the cup.
-A clogged nozzle = splatter marks.
+A clogged nozzle = splatter marks on your door.

 The "Cardboard Test": Never start spraying on your cabinet door.
 Test the pattern on a piece of cardboard first to adjust the air flow.

-Keep Moving: The golden rule: "Start moving arm, pull trigger, release trigger, stop moving arm."
+Motion Control: The golden rule is "Start moving arm, pull trigger, release trigger, stop moving arm."
 If you stop your hand while the paint is spraying, you get drips.

 Once the cabinets are done, reassemble them faster using the right tools.
 Check our Essential Tools for New Homeowners list.

-For the Best DIY Experience: Get the Wagner FLEXiO 590.
+For the Best DIY Experience: Get the Wagner FLEXiO 590 / 3500.
+It balances performance and clean-up perfectly.

 Disclosure: This post contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.